k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/18_large_schema_navigation.md

 ![](../images/schema_explorer_view_general.png)

-This view displays the list of datasets instead of the tree view, significantly reducing the time needed to render nodes in the UI.
+This view displays the datasets in a list instead of the tree view, significantly reducing the time needed to render nodes in the UI.
 The list view is displayed automatically upon expanding a schema whose size exceeds any of the predefined thresholds (as explained further in this article); otherwise, the tree view is displayed.

 This feature is available starting from Fabric V8.5.